vegaprotocol/documentation/docs/concepts/trading-on-vega/settlement.md

 When the mark price changes, the protocol calculates settlement cash flows for each party.

 Each time the mark price for a given market changes, all the open positions are marked to market, resulting in interim partial payments that are calculated by the protocol.
-Those payments go directly the relevant trader's margin account.
+Those payments go directly to the relevant trader's margin account.

 <!--
 :::note Read more